Induction and physical theory formation as well as universal computation by machine learning

 \section{Abstract}

 Machine learning presents a general, systematic framework for the generation of formal theoretical models for physical description and prediction.
-Tentatively standard linear modeling techniques are reviewed; followed by a brief discussion of generalizations to deep forward networks for approximating nonlinear phenomena.
+Tentatively standard linear modeling techniques are reviewed; followed by a brief discussion of generalizations to deep forward networks for approximating nonlinear phenomena and universal computers.